SLMath/DA_PlanoSaude-Pycaret/README.md

 ## Getting Started
 You can clone either clone the repository or make a copy of the notebook to your google driver, and then run it.

+Warning: it takes around 40minutes to run completely, and it may be needed to confirm the variable types after calling the setup function.

 ## Used Technologies
 - Google Colab
 - Python